Carrie Ingalls

 In her Pioneer Girl manuscript, Laura Ingalls Wilder wrote about living in Pepin, Wisconsin, both before and after the family’s stay in Indian Territory.
 Wilder wrote that Carrie was born while she and Mary were with Pa visiting the abandoned Indian camp where the girls gathered Indian beads: “When finally we went back to the house, the black Doctor was there and Mrs. Robertson and Baby Carrie had come.
 Ma hadn’t got up yet and Carrie was lying beside her.
 Such a tiny, tiny baby but Ma said she would soon be big enough to play with us.
 We were very busy then for awhile, putting all the pretty beads we had found on thread to make a string of beads for Carrie to wear.
 So we had a baby sister to watch and laugh at.”

 Wilder included Baby Carrie in her first book, Little House in the Big Woods, so when she began writing Little House on the Prairie, she continued as if Carrie traveled with the family to Kansas rather than having been born there.
-Carrie remains the “baby” and has little active part in the Little House books until attending school with Laura in De Smet.
+Historically, after leaving Kansas in 1871, the Ingallses returned to their Pepin cabin for several years before selling the farm and heading west and filing on a preemption claim north of Walnut Grove, Minnesota, in the summer of 1874.
+Carrie remains the “baby” and she has little active part in the Little House books until after the Hard Winter, when Carrie (age 10 at the beginning of Little Town on the Prairie) is no longer written as Grace’s playmate but the sister (albeit timid and weak) who is Laura’s classmate and companion.
+While Laura studies in order to pass the teaching exam and be hired as a teacher, no career aspirations are ever voiced by Carrie in the books.

-In De Smet, Carrie Ingalls learned the printer’s trade while setting type briefly for the De Smet News.
-She continued to work occasionally for the De Smet Leader once the two papers were combined.
-In 1887, Carrie trained as a teacher and earned a teaching certificate.
-She mainly worked in several De Smet stores, including Burdick’s Dry Goods, the R.C.
+In 1894 and for the next decade, Carrie worked as a clerk in several De Smet stores, including Burdick’s Dry Goods, the R.C.
 Forgard Store, A.S.
 Carpenter’s Store, De Smet Mercantile, and as an assistant in J.E.
 Holtz’s abstract business.
+She also worked temporarily in the De Smet Post Office.

 A marker was once placed on a road near Carrie’s claim by a local school group, but as the land isn’t accessible by public road, the marker was two miles away from the site.
 Click HERE to see an aerial view of the area marked to show the exact location Carrie’s claim.
 Please do not trespass; the land is privately owned.

 Upon her return to De Smet, Carrie worked briefly in Arlington, seventeen miles east of De Smet, as a typesetter on the Arlington Sun.
-Carrie was recruited by Edward Lewis Senn (a young newspaperman the same age as her sister Laura) to work on newspapers he owned; between 1910-1912, Carrie was transferred to newspapers in Hill City, Pedro, Roseland (Hamill), Aberdeen, and Hill City.
+Carrie was recruited by Edward Lewis Senn (a young newspaperman the same age as her sister Laura) to work on newspapers he owned; between 1910-1912, Carrie was transferred to South Dakota newspapers in Hill City, Pedro, Roseland (Hamill), Aberdeen, and Hill City.
 Newspaper publication was a lucrative business during the homesteading years, as all claimants were required to publish their intent to prove up on their claims for weeks prior to doing so, and the newspaper charged a fee to run such notices.
-As proof notices declined, so did the number of newspapers.
+As proof notices declined, so did the number of newspapers able to make enough money to continue publication.

 August 1, 1912, Carrie married widower David Swanzey in Rapid City, South Dakota.
 Their wedding announcement in the De Smet Leader read: